Tabular or relational databases are those that can be organized in tables.

 - DCL

-Data query language (DQL)
+A Data query language (DQL) includes instructions like SQL’s SELECT.

 Relational Database Query Languages